 The designed GIS tool has proven to be useful to analyze the degradation effects on a PV field and the most common PV defects location and correlation.
 Although its implementation has proportioned useful information for both cases study, its application to big plants seems to be more feasible that for small installations.

-Results have shown no straight correlations between PV defects, snail tracks and cell cracks with different types of discolorations.
+The results show no straight correlations between PV defects, snail tracks and cell cracks with different types of discolorations.
 On the other hand, the electrical parameters on the modules seems not to be uniformly distributed in the power plant and no correlations with defects can be found apart from blue cells, which initially was not considered a relevant defect.

+For both cases study the GIS tool has been proved to be helpful to analyze the degradation rates of the PV modules.
+Moreover, in contrast with other analyzing techniques, the proposed methodology includes information on the spatial distribution of the PV faults, allowing, in future research, to evaluate the impact of mismatching PV modules affected by faults with unharmed ones.

 The presented GIS tool will become really useful to supervise the electrical parameters degradation in the power plant and the defects evolution and distribution in the PV field.
-Researchers and maintainers are encouraged to apply it to their installations and compare the results.
+Researchers and maintenance service are encouraged to apply this tool to their installations and compare the results.
 In our case, periodical measurements and inspections will be added to the geodatabase and the real degradation of the PV field will be then deeply analyzed.
-This will conduct to more effective preventive maintenance actuations as well as more economic modules replacement strategies.
+This will conduct to more effective preventive maintenance actuations as well as a more economic modules replacement strategies.

 Acknowledgments: This paper has been published in open access thanks to the funds of the Laboratorio de Inspección Técnica de la Escuela de Minas (LITEM), University of León (Spain).
 The authors want to thank all contributors to the project, specially to Sobarriba León 0 and Himalaya Sol, and to the reviewers for their valuable comments to increase the overall quality of the manuscript.